tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/05-Stu_Transact/README.md

  ![successful transaction](Images/transaction-status.png)

 Congratulations!
-That was the first transaction send on this blockchain network!
+That was the first transaction sent on this blockchain network!

 ---